KevinQ2/Pacman-Agent/README.md

 # Pacman-Agent
-Compilation of coursework for a stochastic/non-stochastic approach for a pac-man agent.
+Compilation of coursework for the modules 6CCS3AIN and 6CCS3ML1, where I am required to implement stochastic/non-stochastic approaches for a pac-man agent.

 Relevant files:
 - Non-stochastic/Classifier agent: "classifier.py"